yale-sys/prompt-cache/README.md

 ### Setup

-Current inference engine is based on [llama2](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) model hosted on HF.
+Current inference engine supports.

+- Llama2
+- Falcon

 Make sure that you
 have access to it.
 You may use other LLMs, but you need to modify the chat preprocessor.